raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script changes the working directory to the user's home directory
+the script displays thhe current directory contents in a long format